tcjcodes/nutritional-therapy-site/src/content/services/index.md

 ### Applied Psycho-Neurobiology (APN)

-Individual session is $150 for 90 minute session
+Individual session in-person  is $150 for 90 minute session

-APN virtual $200 for 90 minutes
+APN session virtual $200 for 90 minutes

 APN is a holistic healing method that addresses unresolved emotional conflicts and trauma stored in the body.
 Developed by Dr Dietrich Klinghardt, this technique combines biofeedback-guided, emotional guidance, color therapy, eye movement, and gentle energetic techniques to release emotional blockages.
 Read more about this unique method [here](/img/apnbydrklinghardthandout.pdf).